 Aamir Ibrahim was the captain of his school cricket team.
-In an exclusive chit chat, he shared with us his journey from being a cricket enthusiast to a leader at Mobilink.
+In an exclusive chit-chat with MORE News, he shared with us his journey from being a cricket enthusiast to a leader at Mobilink.

-The Chief Commercial Officer & Deputy CEO of the company excitedly talked about how he wishes to change the culture at Mobilink through digitalization which according to him will strengthen the market position of Mobilink and generate more profits.
+The Chief Commercial Officer & Deputy CEO of the telecom company excitedly talked about how he wished to change the culture at Mobilink through digitalization which according to him would strengthen the market position of Mobilink.

 Where does the market leader stand in the existing 3G regime?

 I think Mobilink started on a good journey as you know that 3G licenses were awarded last year, and four of the operators got the license whereas all five are rolling out their respective networks.

 Mobilink is on par with the remaining telecommunication companies, but if I talk more critically, I would say we still have the potential to improve.

 When I say more, I think we entered the price war too soon instead of improving the grade of our services.

 Talking about the industry, we transited from broadband to mobile broadband in a slightly immature fashion.
 Primarily because as an industry we were probably too excited to announce the early number of subscribers rather than creating a stable environment for the customers to benefit from.

 When you work in a competitive environment everybody has a common goal, which is to add more subscribers and cities, and in a similar manner, you respond as well which ends up only going after statistics, a race that does not favor anyone.

 And how do you plan to alter this strategy at Mobilink?